AurelienVALENTIN/OMERO_walkthrough/README.md

 ...
 ```

-You could also have an issue when stoping the server where you get a warning that you should kill some processes by hand.
-By ignoring that, the server will stay in "development state" (that you can see with `omero web status`).
-This state will often return this error:
+You may also have a problem when stopping the server, when you get a warning that you should kill some processes by hand.
+If you ignore this, the server will remain in "development state" (how you can see it with `omero web status`).
+This state will often returns this error:
 ```
 ERROR: configuration mismatch. omero.web.application_server=development cannot be used with YOUR_COMMAND
 ```
-Try reexporting environment variables to solve that:
+Try reexporting environment variables to fix this:
 ```
 export WEBSESSION=True
 export OMERODIR=/opt/omero/web/omero-web